 Only I will remain.

 Keep your sense of humor.
 Humor is the universal antidote to fear, anxiety, and worry.
 Sit yourself down in front of a funny or uplifting movie.
-Listen to Monty Python’s Flying Circus.
+Listen to Monty Python or stand up comedy.
 Play some games.
 Cultivate your inner prankster.
 When we’re thinking funny or silly thoughts, fear and anger vaporize.

 There’s always something to worry about.
-If things aren’t going to work out, worry does no good.
-And if things are going to work out regardless, worrying about them will not help.
+If things are not going to work out, worry does no good.
+If things are going to work out, worrying about them will not help.
 Either way, worry is useless.
 It’s a sign of being off balance, over- extended, overtired, or out of control.
-As parents, we can’t afford it.
 It robs our energy, ruins our health, and sets a bad example.
 Therefore, we must somehow find the courage to fight fear in hand-to-hand combat, cut off its head, and claim our birthright: Paradise is a state of mind.